MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-best-practices/contoso-migration-refactor-linux-app-service-mysql.md

     ![MySQL Workbench](./media/contoso-migration-refactor-linux-app-service-mysql/workbench3.png)

-6. Now, they can import (restore) the database in the Azure MySQL instance, from the self-contained file.
+6. Now, they can import (restore) the database in the Azure Database for MySQL instance, from the self-contained file.
 A new schema (osticket) is created for the instance.

     ![MySQL Workbench](./media/contoso-migration-refactor-linux-app-service-mysql/workbench4.png)